Label-Free Explainability for Unsupervised Models: Introduction

 \section{Introduction}

 Are machine learning models ready to be deployed in high-stakes applications?
 Recent years have witnessed a success of deep models on nontrivial tasks such as computer vision~\cite{Voulodimos2018}, natural language processing~\cite{Young2018} and scientific discovery~\cite{Jumper2021, Davies2021}.
 The success of these models comes at the cost of their complexity.
 Deep models typically involve millions to billions operations in order to turn their input data into a prediction.
-Since it is not possible for a human user to analyze each of these operations, the models appear as a \emph{black-boxes}.
-When the deployment of these models impact critical areas such as healthcare, finance or justice, their opacity appears as a major obstruction~\cite{Lipton2016, Ching2018, Tjoa2020}.
+Since it is not possible for a human user to analyze each of these operations, the models appear as \emph{black-boxes}.
+When the deployment of these models impact critical areas, such as healthcare, finance or justice, their opacity appears as a major obstruction~\cite{Lipton2016, Ching2018, Tjoa2020}.

-\textbf{Post-Hoc Explainability} As a response to this transparency problem, the field of \emph{explainable artificial intelligence} (XAI) received an increasing interest, see \cite{Adadi2018, BarredoArrieta2020, Das2020} for reviews.
-In trying to achieve transparency by retaining the approximation power of deep models, many \emph{post-hoc explainability} methods were developed.
-These methods aim at complementing the predictions of black-box models with various explanations.
+\textbf{Post-Hoc Explainability.} As a response to this transparency problem, the field of \emph{explainable artificial intelligence} (XAI) received an increasing interest, see \cite{Adadi2018, BarredoArrieta2020, Das2020} for reviews.
+In order to retain the approximation power of deep models, many \emph{post-hoc explainability} methods were developed.
+These methods complement the predictions of black-box models with various explanations.
 In this way, models can be understood through the lens of explanations regardless their complexity.
-In this work, we focus on two types of such methods. \textbf{(1)~Feature Importance} explanations highlight features that are crucial for the black-box to issue a prediction.
-Typical feature importance methods are Saliency~\cite{Simonyan2013}, Lime~\cite{Ribeiro2016}, Integrated Gradients~\cite{Sundararajan2017}, Shap~\cite{Lundberg2017} and DeepLift~\cite{Shrikumar2017}. \textbf{(2)~Example Importance} explanations highlight training examples that are crucial for the black-box to issue a prediction.
-Typical example importance methods are Influence Function~\cite{Cook1982, Koh2017}, Deep K-Nearest Neighbours~\cite{Papernot2018}, TraceIn~\cite{Pruthi2020} and SimplEx~\cite{Crabbe2021}.
+We focus on two types of such methods. \textbf{(1)~Feature Importance} explanations highlight crucial features for the black-box to issue a prediction.
+Examples include Saliency~\cite{Simonyan2013}, Lime~\cite{Ribeiro2016}, Integrated Gradients~\cite{Sundararajan2017}, Shap~\cite{Lundberg2017}, DeepLift~\cite{Shrikumar2017} and Perturbation Masks~\cite{Fong2017,Crabbe2021Dynamask}. \textbf{(2)~Example Importance} explanations highlight crucial training examples for the black-box to issue a prediction.
+Examples include Influence Function~\cite{Cook1982, Koh2017}, Deep K-Nearest Neighbours~\cite{Papernot2018}, TraceIn~\cite{Pruthi2020} and SimplEx~\cite{Crabbe2021}.